Acupuncture, Cupping therapy, and Herbal Medicine: common questions for Heal Your Vibe Acupuncture & Wellness,

 Herbal supplements come in all forms.
 They may be dried, chopped, powdered, or in capsule or liquid form.
 They can be used in many ways, including:

 The practice of using herbal supplements dates back thousands of years.
-Today, herbal supplement use is common in the U.S. But they are not for everyone.
-They are not subject to close scrutiny by the FDA or other governing agencies.
+Today, herbal supplement use is everyday in the U.S. But they are not for everyone.
+They are not subject to scrutiny by the FDA or other governing agencies.
 For this reason, herbal supplements are still controversial.
-Talk with your healthcare provider about any symptoms or conditions you have.
-Discuss the use of herbal supplements.
+However, you can empower yourself by talking with your healthcare provider about any symptoms or conditions you have and discussing the use of herbal supplements.
+This responsible approach ensures your safety and well-being.

 Heal Your Vibe Acupuncture & Wellness